 It was a demanding Pattern Puzzle this week that ran live across all time zones and gave everyone a chance to join in.
-You can see by the patten shapes below that the final move of adding the front side panel to the back side panel was just enough to make it a very challenging game.
+You can see by the pattern shapes below that the final move of adding the front side panel to the backside panel was just enough to make it a very challenging game.
 Huge thanks to all fans and friends for dropping by and making it a great day.

 The inspiration behind this particular design was from a photo snippet from The Tailors Desire

 tumblr blog.
 A visual vintage fest!
 The focus is the gathered drape over the seat of the dress.
 The balance of the design is about a stylish but understated garment leaving all the attention for the drape.

 - Extend the shoulder line to make a shaped, cap sleeve.